Improving Performance Through AI and Machine Learning

 Unlock Your Data

-How many visits, pageviews or conversions does your website boast of?
+How many visits, pageviews or conversions does your website get?
 Those questions are easily answered by most people charged with the responsibility of running an e-commerce site thanks to their analytics-systems.
-Systems that typically disclose a far greater amount of information on the visitors.
-For example, what time did the visit take place?
-Did the user come from a search engine, or did he or she come directly to the site?
-Was the traffic generated from a smartphone or a regular computer?
+Systems that typically disclose a far greater amount of information about the visitors.
+For example, when did they visit?
+Where did they come from, a search engine or directly to the site?
+Was the traffic generated from a smartphone or a desktop?

 This applies to Codan as well.
 But Codan’s analytics are far more advanced than those of most other e-commerce sites.
 Among other things, the analytics setup includes an Adobe Analytics Premium installation and an AI and machine learning engine.
 The AI and machine learning system constantly spots patterns in the analytics system’s enormous volume of data.
 Patterns of timestamps and clicked elements, referrals and bounces.
 Patterns that, among other things, reveal which segments of users are most likely to react to which specific messaging.